 When COVID-19 disrupted – and strained – the education system, districts, states and federal agencies felt the impact.
-KnowledgeWorks’ Lillian Pace, vice president of policy and advocacy, and Rita Pello, program manager of impact and improvement, join Jason Swanson, director of strategic foresight, in conversation on the impacts – including on learners with disabilities, funding allocation and the educator workforce.
+KnowledgeWorks’ Lillian Pace, vice president of policy and advocacy, and Rita Pello, former program manager of impact and improvement, join Jason Swanson, director of strategic foresight, in conversation on the impacts – including on learners with disabilities, funding allocation and the educator workforce.
 Watch the webinar or read the transcript below.

 Swanson: So my name’s Jason Swanson, I’m the director of strategic foresight at KnowledgeWorks, and this is our third and final conversation around our education in the balance system, with this episode being called “A Need to Evolve: The Impact of Strained Education Systems.”